danseely/shakespear/README.md

 - [ ] don't allow for duplicate lines returned
 - [ ] sanity cap for number of lines requested
+- [ ] message for when no lines are found

 ## Usage